 Temple Shalom Preschool (TSP) opened its doors to the public on August 24, 1989; ever since we have been recognized as the premiere preschool in the area.
 Our quality curriculum has been developed to challenge and inspire young minds within a warm, caring, secure, and nurturing environment.
 Our outstanding facilities and unsurpassed reputation contribute to your child’s success.
 In addition to offering students the fundamentals of early childhood education, TSP provides a variety of special enrichment courses to enhance curiosity beyond academics.
-Students partaking in the TSP Experience adapt a genuine love of learning, creating a constructive path from which they are able to progress successfully.
-We strive to promote confidence, self-esteem, and appropriate social skills, essential components to becoming individual creators, innovative thinkers, and continuous learners.
-TSP is a non-denominational institution welcoming families of all faiths, cultures, and beliefs.
+Students partaking in the TSP Experience adopt a genuine love of learning, creating a constructive path from which they are able to progress successfully.
+We strive to promote confidence, self-esteem, and appropriate social skills - essential components to becoming individual creators, innovative thinkers, and continuous learners.

 The TSP Experience is comprised of various age appropriate programs: